AnooshVenkat/AI_Scout/README.md

 ## 🤖 How It Works: A Hybrid AI Architecture

-The scout's intelligence comes from two powerful techniques working together under the direction of an LLM Agent (Google's Gemini).
+The scout's intelligence comes from two powerful techniques working together under the direction of an LLM Agent (**OpenAI's GPT-4o-mini**).

 ### 1. Retrieval-Augmented Generation (RAG)